ellmetha/notabanane/README.rst

 * Python_ 3.7+
 * PostgreSQL_
-* Node_ 7.0+
+* Node_ 11.0+
 * Pipenv_ 3.5+

 Installation
 ============

+If all the above system dependencies are properly installed on the target system, it should be possible to install the project using the following command:

 .. code-block:: shell

   $ make init

+This command will take care of installing the dependencies, initializing the environment-specific configuration values, building the development assets and preparing the database.

 Usage
 =====

-The development server can be run using the following command:
+The development server can be started using the following command:

 .. code-block:: shell